bimobject/docs/docs/documentation/guides/creating-your-first-product.md

 ## Additional entities

-With the components and materials added to the product, we now have the baseline of the data required by Eando X.
+With the components and materials added to the product, we now have the baseline of the data required by EandoX.

 We can however add `Packaging` and `Factories` to the product.
-If you don't add any, Eando X will be using generic data for them.
+If you don't add any, EandoX will be using generic data for them.

 While not required, it is recommended to add these entities even if you don't have all the data for them yet.
 Any additional data is good data.